Death of Elisa Pilarski: Fundraising

 In December 2019, an online fundraiser was set up to raise money for the defense of Curtis.
 Almost €7,000 were raised.
 The woman who set up the fundraiser later felt misled by the information provided by the dog's owner and called on donors to file a complaint with the provider Leetchi.

 Regulation of dogs

 In 2020, the veterinarian and politician Loïc Dombreval called for a reform of the laws on dangerous dogs in place since 1999 on the occasion of Pilarski's death.
 In particular, the lack of control of dogs that had already become conspicuous or were classified as dangerous was criticized.
 In April 2022, a motion for a resolution was introduced to tighten the regulations for the acquisition and training of fighting dog breeds and defense dogs.

 Suspicions against the hunting society

-Public opinion was characterized by rejection and speculation towards the hunting community, especially after the first media reports about the death.
-The hunters consistently held that their hunting dog were controlled and had never attacked a person.
+Public opinion towards the hunting community was originally negative and skeptical, especially after the first media reports about the death.
+The hunters consistently held that their hunting dogs were controlled and had never attacked a person.
 "Vénerie" or "chasse à courre" are the French terms for a type of hunt which includes a pack of dogs.